 Fifth CIIE to be held in Shanghai from Nov.
 5 to 10

-Workers set up an exhibition booth at the National Exhibition and Convention Center (Shanghai), the main venue for the upcoming fifth China International Import Expo (CIIE), in east China's Shanghai, Oct.
-31, 2022.
+A passenger writes down her wishes to the upcoming fifth China International Import Expo (CIIE) by the G1375 train in east China's Shanghai, Nov.
+2, 2022.
 The fifth CIIE will be held in Shanghai from Nov.
 5 to 10.
 (Xinhua/Wang Xiang)

-Workers set up an exhibition booth at the National Exhibition and Convention Center (Shanghai), the main venue for the upcoming fifth China International Import Expo (CIIE), in east China's Shanghai, Oct.
-31, 2022.
+Stewardesses promote the upcoming fifth China International Import Expo (CIIE) to passengers boarding the G1724 train in east China's Shanghai, Nov.
+2, 2022.
 The fifth CIIE will be held in Shanghai from Nov.
 5 to 10.
 (Xinhua/Wang Xiang)

-Workers set up an exhibition booth at the National Exhibition and Convention Center (Shanghai), the main venue for the upcoming fifth China International Import Expo (CIIE), in east China's Shanghai, Oct.
-31, 2022.
-The fifth CIIE will be held in Shanghai from Nov.
-5 to 10.
-(Xinhua/Wang Xiang)

-An exhibition area is pictured at the National Exhibition and Convention Center (Shanghai), the main venue for the upcoming fifth China International Import Expo (CIIE), in east China's Shanghai, Oct.
-31, 2022.
-The fifth CIIE will be held in Shanghai from Nov.
-5 to 10.
-(Xinhua/Wang Xiang)

-A worker transfers exhibits at the National Exhibition and Convention Center (Shanghai), the main venue for the upcoming fifth China International Import Expo (CIIE), in east China's Shanghai, Oct.
-31, 2022.

-The fifth CIIE will be held in Shanghai from Nov.
-5 to 10.
-(Xinhua/Wang Xiang)

-An exhibition area is pictured at the National Exhibition and Convention Center (Shanghai), the main venue for the upcoming fifth China International Import Expo (CIIE), in east China's Shanghai, Oct.
-31, 2022.
-The fifth CIIE will be held in Shanghai from Nov.
-5 to 10.
-(Xinhua/Wang Xiang)

-Workers set up an exhibition booth at the National Exhibition and Convention Center (Shanghai), the main venue for the upcoming fifth China International Import Expo (CIIE), in east China's Shanghai, Oct.
-31, 2022.
+Passengers and train stewards pose for pictures to cheer for the upcoming fifth China International Import Expo (CIIE) inside the G1724 train in east China's Shanghai, Nov.
+2, 2022.
 The fifth CIIE will be held in Shanghai from Nov.
 5 to 10.
 (Xinhua/Wang Xiang)

 Photos